 Approximately one in five people will experience an episode of depression in their lifetime.
 In general, depression is not the result of a single life event but rather the result of a combination of events and personal factors.
-If not treated, depression can lead to substance misuse, losing contact with family and friends, and risk of suicide.
+If not treated, depression can lead to substance misuse, losing contact with family and friends, and the risk of suicide.

 Symptoms of Depression